bgbraido/dms-patterns/README.md

-# DSM Patterns - a library to facilitate migrations
+# DMS Patterns - a library to facilitate migrations

 This library aims at simplifying the task of setting up a migration project using AWS DMS and the AWS CDK, by providing L2 constructs that take care of creating the necessary roles and resources and high-level L3 constructs that represent migration patterns from a database (in the cloud or a DB in AWS RDS) to AWS s3.
 See the example section below for more details.